Kenny Murray: Ayr

 In 2008, he moved to Ayr Rugby Club as head coach.
 Under his leadership, in his first season 2008–09, Ayr won the Premier Division for the first time in its history.
 They won the Scottish Cup in 2009–10 and again in 2010–11.

 In the 2010–11 season, Murray guided Ayr to the Quarter finals of the British and Irish Cup, so far the only Scottish side to get this far.

 In 2012–13, Ayr scooped a League and Cup double by winning the Premier Division and the Scottish Cup.
 They also won the Bill McLaren Shield and the RBS West Cup in that season.
 He was deemed the most successful coach in the Scottish club game.

 Glasgow Warriors

 He joined Glasgow Warriors in July 2013 as an Assistant Coach.

 In 2014, Murray was awarded the John MacPhail coaching scholarship to study New Zealand rugby coaching.

 In 2015, it was announced that Murray would study for the new UKCC Level 4 coach qualification at Edinburgh's Napier University.

 He was a key note speaker at the National Coaches Conference in 2015, lecturing to 130 youth and adult coaches from across Scotland.

 On 19 June 2017, Murray was one of the first Scottish coaches to graduate from the Napier University course.

 Scotland U20s

 Murray moved from Glasgow Warriors to take the Head Coach role of the Scotland U20 team.
-As part of this role he was also given the title of Head of Player Transistion.
+As part of this role he was also given the title of Head of Player Transition.